OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### radare2

 To open the file in radare2 you only have to run `r2 -A HelloWord-JNI/lib/armeabi-v7a/libnative-lib.so`.
-The flag `-A` runs the `aaa` command right after loading the binary in order to analyze all referenced code.
+The chapter "Android Basic Security Testing" already introduces radare2.
+Remember that you can use the flag `-A` to run the `aaa` command right after loading the binary in order to _analyze all referenced code_.

 ```shell
 $ r2 -A HelloWord-JNI/lib/armeabi-v7a/libnative-lib.so